Menu

 7-DAY RAINFALL FOR THE IH-35 CORRIDOR…

-more than 1.25 inch of rainfall for our IH35 corridor counties over the 7 day forecast
+is for, on average, 1.50 to 2.00 inches of rainfall for our IH35 corridor counties over the

 AUSTIN / IH35 CORRIDOR